The Complete Guide to Gardening: Tips, Techniques, and Beautiful Outdoor Spaces

 Selecting the Right Plants

-Match plants to your soil and aspect: use hostas, ferns and hellebores in shade, and lavender, sedum and rosemary in full sun.
-Check RHS hardiness ratings and group plants by water needs.
-If you have heavy clay, favour asters and dogwood; on sandy ground choose thyme or santolina.
-For containers pick dwarf or trailing cultivars and a compost-rich potting mix.
-Space perennials 30-60cm apart to reduce disease and ease maintenance.
+Match plants to your soil and aspect: shade-loving species like hostas, ferns, and hellebores thrive in low light, while lavender, sedum, and rosemary flourish in full sun.
+Check hardiness ratings, group by water needs, and amend heavy clay with grit and organic matter.
+Containers benefit from dwarf or trailing cultivars with compost-rich potting mix.
+Space perennials 30–60 cm apart for disease prevention and easy maintenance.

 Seasonal Care Techniques